 Sexual Abuse is the one topic that parents feel very unequipped to talk about with their children.

 In fact, there’s no reason to shy away from talking to your children about their body and the boundaries that come along with that.
-These conversations are a part of their journey, and can certainly be translated into age appropriate terms.
+These conversations are a part of their journey, and teaching your child about sexual abuse can certainly be translated into age appropriate terms.

 The National Society for the Prevention of Cruelty to Children (NSPCC) in the United Kingdom believes that The Underwear Rule is the way to go.

 Teaching Your Child About Sexual Abuse About The Underwear Rule

 You may feel incapable of teaching your child about sexual abuse.
 Then it’s time for you to teach them the Underpants Rule.

 The NSPCC is a leading a children’s charity that’s working to end child abuse.
 Their focus is on the UK and Channel islands, but their ideas can help parents and carers all over the world.
 As well as helping abused children to rebuild their lives, NSPCC has come up with some ways that parents and carers can do more to prevent abuse and keep their children safe.
 They call it PANTS.

 PANTS is a simple acronym, a mnemonic that makes it easy for parents to engage children in a discussion about sexual abuse.
 We aren’t going to sugarcoat it for you, this can be a difficult discussion, one that parents feel awkward about having with their kids.
 But the simple truth is their understanding and awareness makes them less at risk.